Formulas for SU(3) Matrices: Exercises and Problems

 2. A numerical catalog of matrices for various $(p,q)$ irreps gives the following table of values for the square of one of the $U^{3}$ block unknowns ${u^{+}_{(ij)}}^2$.
-Find a formula in terms of $p$ and $q$ for the unknown ${u^{+}_{(ij)}}^2.$ Which unknown is it, i.e. what are $i$ and $j?$
+Here, $i$ and $j$ identify T spins Eq. (\ref{Ts1}); they are not component indices.
+Find a formula in terms of $p$ and $q$ for the unknown ${u^{+}_{(ij)}}^2.$ Which unknown is it, i.e. what are the $i$ and $j$ T spin IDs?